jojonki/Pointer-Networks/README.md

 # Pointer-Networks

 Pointer Networks
-Oriol Vinyals, Meire Fortunato, Navdeep Jaitly https://arxiv.org/abs/1506.03134
+Oriol Vinyals, Meire Fortunato, Navdeep Jaitly.
+https://arxiv.org/abs/1506.03134

 **Pointer Networks** is a new neural architecture to learn the conditional probability of an output sequence with elements that are discrete tokens corresponding to positions in an input sequence.